Mathics3/pymathics-asy/README.rst

 Test PyMathics module

-This is a Python module for Mathics that is an simple "Hello, World" example that is typically used as a minimal example to for demonstration purposes.
+This is a Python module for Mathics that is an simple "Hello, World" example that is typically used as a minimal example to for demonstration.

 Here we are demonstrating how to write a PyMathics module.